 The Kreg Pocket Hole Plug Cutter will take your furniture building to the next level!
 The plug cutter makes plugs to fill pocket holes.
 The plugs are cut from leftover scrap wood from your project, so the plugs will exactly match the wood color and wood grain of your project.

 The plugs are glued into the pocket holes and then sanded flush.
-With a pocket hole plug cutter, your pocket holes virtually disappear and you’ll make your DIY projects look more professional.
+With a pocket hole plug cutter, your pocket holes virtually disappear and your DIY furniture will look more professional.
 This a “gotta have it” tool for the DIYer!
 Please check out my plug cutter setup tips and video!

 There it is… how to use a Kreg jig in a nutshell.
 As always, please contact me if you have any questions or need help setting up your jig.
 Good luck!